4GeeksAcademy/website-v2/src/data/blog/wyncode-ironhack-and-4geeks-academy-comparison.us.md

 | **Financing**                               | Climb.                                                                                                                                                                                                   | Skills Fund, Climb, and first ISA in Florida.
 We also have our very own Extended Payment Plan. <br>You apply to a very simple process designed to accommodate your financial possibilities.
 Skills Funds                                                                                                                    | Financing information available upon request.                                                                                        |
 | **Syllabus**                                | Web Dev: Ruby on Rails.
 Also programs in marketing and UI/UX.                                                                                                                                           | Full stack:<br>JavaScript, ReactJS, Context, Flux, Python, API's, SQLAlquemy, and Flask.<br>Software Engineering Program: Java, Algorithms, Data Structures, Machine Learning specializations.<br>([Learn here why we teach Python](https://4geeksacademy.co/us/post/why-we-teach-python-4geeks/))                          |                                                                                                                                      |
 |                                             |                                                                                                                                                                                                          |                                                                                                                                                                                                                                                                                                                             |                                                                                                                                      |

+As you can see, the bootcamps in Miami vary a lot depending on your needs.
+At 4Geeks Academy we believe in "part-time education" because it's the best way to keep up your life while you take the time to become a developer.

+Here you can read more about: [Why we think part-time studies are the future.](https://4geeksacademy.co/one-on-one-mentorship-program-of-4geeks-academy/)

+Part-time is only possible as a consequence of our own methodology: Flipped Classroom + 1:7 student/instructor ratio + 1-1 mentorship + [mastery learning](http://www.nyu.edu/classes/keefer/waoe/motamediv.htm).
+Having to learn a variety of concepts and technologies in such a short period of time can be extremely overwhelming.
+In this way, it can be difficult to process all the information given until you start practicing as much as it is necessary.

+If you want to get more into detail, you can read our [comparison between 4Geeks Academy and Wyncode.](https://4geeksacademy.co/wyncode-vs-4geeks-academy-programming-bootcamp-better-investment/)

+Finally, we want to remain not just the most affordable academy between the three (by far), but we also want to be the most accessible one.
+This is why we have opened our pre-work free for everybody.
+If you want to sign-up, [click here](https://4geeksacademy.co/course/web-development-parttime/).